Guide to opening a Commerzbank account for expats in Germany

 Frequently Asked Questions

-Yes!
-Commerzbank offers 24/7 English-language banking and multilingual in-branch assistance.
+Yes.
+Commerzbank offers 24/7 English-language telephone banking and multilingual support at larger branches across Germany.

 Sources